 ACL Reconstruction Surgery and Recovery

-The procedure is a same-day, ambulatory case, meaning you will go home on crutches that same day.
-Our surgeons have perfected the ACL reconstruction surgery and pride themselves on their “plastic surgery” style closures and minimal incisions.
+The ACL reconstruction procedure is a same-day, ambulatory case, meaning you will go home on crutches that same day.
+Our surgeons are some of the best doctors for ACL surgery; they have perfected the ACL reconstruction surgery and pride themselves on their “plastic surgery” style closures and minimal incisions.